 (The stones pilled on top of Achan are there to this day.)

-As you know, Hebrew reads right to left.
-It’s actually a form of picture writing, like Chinese.
+As you know, Hebrew reads right to left and is a form of picture writing, like Chinese.
 These pictures are very consistent.
 The word for praise used in the opening scripture is “YADAH.”
 It’s Hebrew spelling is below.
 There’s a message in the letters themselves:

 YADAH is spelled “yod-dalet-hei [ידה] Yod=hand [י] dalet=door [ד] hei=grace [ה]